Vortex/storyteller/README.md

 # Storyteller: NPC Generator

+> :warning: **Disclaimer**: This project is currently in a very early stage of development.
+It may lack certain features, and there may be bugs.
+Please use with caution.
+Any feedback is welcome!

 Storyteller is a library that generates non-player characters (NPCs) for your game.
 It uses a language model to create characters and their backstories, which can then be utilized in your game to create a rich, immersive experience.

 ## Features